How to Troubleshoot Microsoft SQL Database Error 824?

 - Particulars of failed logical consistency check.
 (The particular are: Type of check, actual value, and expected value used for this check.)

-The several methods that you can go to fix SQL database error 824 have been stated below.
+You can try to fix SQL database error 824 by using:

 - Check the suspect_pages table in msdb to check if other pages in the same database or different databases are encountering this error.